 Jobs Ireland www.jobsireland.ie is an online resource for Jobseekers where they can find information about prospective employment and work experience opportunities and Employers can post vacancies.
 This includes:

-- Employment Opportunities: full-time, part-time and self-employment - Work experience under the JobBridge National Internship Scheme - Work experience under the Work Placement Programme (WPP) - Employment opportunities for Apprentices. - Vacancies for Community Employment (CE) schemes.
+- Employment Opportunities: full-time, part-time and self-employment - Work experience under the Work Placement Programme (WPP)

+- Employment opportunities for Apprentices. - Vacancies for Community Employment (CE) schemes.

 Jobs Ireland can be accessed easily and in a number of ways -